-This article introduces how to write URL blocking rules in the XBrowser, if you are already familiar with the ABP blocking rules syntax, you can use the ABP rules syntax to write rules, X browser is compatible with the ABP rules syntax rules, here we only introduce the X browser to simplify the more accessible rules syntax.
+This article introduces how to write URL blocking rules in X Browser.
+If you are already familiar with ABP blocking rule syntax, you can use ABP rule syntax to write rules.
+X Browser is compatible with ABP rule syntax.
+Here we only introduce the simplified rule syntax that is easier to get started with in X Browser.

-Single domain rule, as long as the domain name of the resource URL can be matched it will be hit.
+Single domain rules will match as long as the domain of the resource URL can be matched.

 Example 1

-In the simplest case, use the complete domain name as the blocking rule, such as the following rule
+The simplest case is to use a complete domain name as a blocking rule, as shown below.

 www.example.com |

-The following resource URL will be hit by the rule.
+The following resource URL will be matched by the rule.

 Example 2

-It is also possible to use subdomains or to form blocking rules together with wildcards, such as the rule below.
+You can also use subdomains or combine them with wildcards to form blocking rules, such as the following rules:

 example.com |

-The above rules have the same effect, just choose your own customary writing method, the following resource URLs will be hit
+The above rules have the same effect.
+Choose the writing style you are comfortable with.
+The following resource URLs will be matched:

 Example 3

-Wildcards are used for fuzzy matching and can simplify the writing of rules.
+Wildcards are used for fuzzy matching and can simplify rule writing.
+Here are more examples using wildcards.

 ad.*.example.com |